Skip to content ↓

 The children in Key Stage 2 focus on the development of previously learnt skills so that they are able to apply knowledge and understanding to a range of situations.
 We enjoy taking our learning outdoors and seek real life opportunities for learning where possible.

 Our writing, reading and maths sessions are taken outdoors at every opportunity.
-We believe in immersing the children in real life scenarios to help them understand the purpose behind their learning and so that when opportunities in the wider world arise, they will feel well-equipped to deal with them.
+We believe in immersing children in real life scenarios to help them understand the purpose behind their learning and so that when opportunities in the wider world arise, they will feel well-equipped to deal with them.

 We are a small class but we benefit from this by knowing that we all have a voice and we have the power to lead our own learning.
 We work collaboratively and show respect to those around us.
 It is great to be part of Eagles!